bocharsky-bw/stand-with-ukraine-bundle/README.md

 ## Testing

-For testing purposes, you can easily simulate some request data to test things manually in an easy way.
+For testing purposes, you can easily simulate bad requests to test things manually on your website in an easy way.
 To overwrite the actual country code with `ru`, use `swu_overwrite_country_code_ru` query parameter, i.e:

 [https://127.0.0.1:8000/?swu_overwrite_country_code_ru=yes](https://127.0.0.1:8000/?swu_overwrite_country_code_ru=yes)